SilvergrainClassics is a one-of-a-kind magazine on film photography.

 It’s released quarterly on 100 pages of thick photo paper.
 Every run, currently at 10,000 copies per issue, is professionally colour graded and bound at a reputable German press facility.

 My copy, II.2019, took exactly two weeks to arrive in Vancouver in a neat, plastic-free package.
 With shipping, it came up to €22, which is a fair price for what you get.

 Over the past two years, I got involved with a few small print publishers, particularly the ones who distribute photography-related content.
-PhotoKlassik being one of them.
+SilvergrainClassics being one of them.

-I admire their determination to design, edit, print, bind, and distribute this type of material.
+I admire the team’s determination to design, edit, print, bind, and distribute this type of material in a world of computer screens.
 The results often show more breadth than video, blog, or podcast streams.
-The paper is capable of preserving its worth far beyond the fleeting traces of data on brightly-lit screens.
+The paper is capable of preserving its worth far beyond the fleeting traces of data on a brightly-lit display.